wrouruy/wrouruy/README.md

 <h2>Hi there👋, I'm Andrew</h2>
 <h3 align="left">👤 Who am I:</h3>
 <p>
-  Hello everyone🖐️!<br>
+  Hello everyone 🖐️!<br>
   And I repeat 2 times, but my name is Andrew - Middle developer with experience,<br>
-  I started studying programming in the fall of 2023🍂, I love to code and learn new things❤️‍🔥<br>
+  I started studying programming in the fall of 2023 🍂, love to code and learn new things ❤️‍🔥,<br>
-  I specialize in frontend and backend development💻.<br>
+  specialize in frontend and backend development💻.<br>
   <h4>🔥Interested in development:</h4>
   <ul>
     <li>web applications</li>